 The First National Bank Of Wellsville

-The First National Bank Of Wellsville in Ohio printed $476,540 dollars worth of national currency.
-That is a pretty standard output.
-However, some types of currency from this bank could still be rare.
-This national bank opened in 1865 and stopped printing money in 1903, which equals a 39 year printing period.
+The First National Bank Of Wellsville in New York printed $951,820 dollars worth of national currency.
+That is a high amount, but condition and serial numbers can make otherwise common currency from this bank quite valuable.
+This national bank opened in 1883 and stopped printing money in 1917, which equals a 35 year printing period.
 That is a fairly normal lifespan for a national bank.
-During its life, The First National Bank Of Wellsville issued 9 different types and denominations of national currency.
+During its life, The First National Bank Of Wellsville issued 7 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Wellsville was located in Columbiana County.
-It was assigned charter number 1044.
+For the record, The First National Bank Of Wellsville was located in Allegany County.
+It was assigned charter number 2850.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com

-The First National Bank Of Wellsville also printed 9,442 sheets of $5 1882 brown back national bank notes.
-A print range between 5,000 and 10,000 suggests that there should be at least a couple of notes known to exist.
+The First National Bank Of Wellsville in New York issued 3,151 sheets of $5 1882 brown back national bank notes.
+That it is not an exceptionally low number of sheets.
+However, you have to remember that we are talking about bank notes printed before 1902.
+Even a large print number could have a very low survival rate.
 You can take the total number of sheets printed and multiply that number by four to get the exact number of 1882 $5 brown back bank notes this bank issued.
 Each note has a portrait of James Garfield on the left hand side of the bill.
 These are very popular with collectors because they have different text layouts.
 Some notes are worth as little as a few hundred dollars, but most are worth a good deal more.

 Series of 1882 $5 Brown Back

-The First National Bank Of Wellsville also printed 832 sheets of $10 1882 brown back national bank notes.
-Very few national banks issued such a small number of 1882 brown backs.
+The First National Bank Of Wellsville printed 2,070 sheets of $10 1882 brown back national bank notes.
+That sheet output number is small.
+Don’t expect too many of these to be available to collectors.
 There were three $10 bills printed on a single sheet of 1882 brown backs.
 The design of the bill is similar to all earlier ten dollar national bank notes.
 The nickname comes from the fact that these bills have a brown seal and brown overprint.
 Despite saying series of 1882, these were actually printed by some banks up until 1908.
 The date you see in cursive relates to when the bank first started issuing brown back notes.